bxparks/rpn83p/USER_GUIDE.md

 When the cursor (`_`) is shown, indicating the **edit** mode, the `DEL` key acts like the *backspace* key on HP calculators.
 The `DEL` key always removes the right-most digit, because the cursor is always at the end of the input string of digits.
+When the cursor is *not* shown, the `DEL` key also acts like the `CLEAR` key (see below).

 The `CLEAR` key clears the entire input buffer, leaving just a cursor at the end of an empty string.
-An empty string will be interpreted as a `0`.
-Note that when the cursor is *not* shown, the `DEL` key also acts like the `CLEAR` key.
+An empty string will be interpreted as a `0` if the `ENTER` key or a function key is pressed.

 The comma `,` button is not used in the RPN system, so it has been mapped to behave exactly like the `2ND` `EE` button.
 This allows scientific notation